ChainSafe/benchmark/README.md

 ### `--noThrow`

-Exit cleanly even if a preformance regression was found
+Exit cleanly even if a performance regression was found

 - type: boolean
 - default: